Vietnam

 Nearly 40 years after the end of the Vietnam War, the country is now looking to the future, but there are many obstacles in its path.

 The number of people in Vietnam today who were injured during these armed conflicts is very high.
-Significant swathes of the land still bear the scars of the fighting, and restoring the environment is a huge challenge for the country.
+Large tracts of land still bear the scars of the fighting, and restoring the environment is a huge challenge for the country.

-Fifteen percent of the population is currently living with a disability.
-As well as the after-effects of past conflicts, there are a number of additional causes of disability: the number of road accidents is rising, as is the number of occupational accidents, in factories or on the country’s building sites; furthermore, many people are affected by congenital malformations.
+Fifteen per cent of the population currently lives with a disability.
+The consequences of past conflicts are compounded by other causes of disability: the number of road accidents is on the increase, as are the number of occupational accidents in factories or on building sites throughout the country; in addition, many people suffer from congenital malformations.

-Thanks to support from the State and the efforts of the health sector, Vietnam has made good progress, in particular in the reduction of infant mortality and mortality during labour.
-The country is now focusing on the health of deprived populations, the prevention of disability, and the socio-economic inclusion of people with disabilities.
+Thanks to the support of the State and the efforts of the health sector, Vietnam has made progress, particularly in reducing infant mortality and occupational mortality.
+The country is now focusing on the health of disadvantaged populations, the prevention of disability and the socio-economic inclusion of people with disabilities.

 Date the programme opened: 1989